Shoshi (tribe)

 Shoshi is a historical Albanian tribe (fis) and region of northern Albania in the lower Shala valley.
 Shoshi is first recorded as a small settlement in 1485.
 The fis itself traces its origin to the brothers Gjol and Pep Suma.
 The community of their descendants gradually grew to control part of the Dukagjin highlands.
 In the 19th century Shoshi also became a bajrak.

+Etymology

+The term Shoshi has been variously recorded as Sosi (1671), Sciossi (1672), Sciosci (1703) and Scosei (1821).
+Folk etymologies usually link the name with the noun shoshë 'sieve', however it's more likely derived from Shën Qurku 'Saint Cyriacus', the traditional patron saint of the tribe.

 Geography

 The Shoshi region stands in north-western Albania, in Shkodër County.
 It stands about 52 km away from the city of Shkodra.
 In terms of regional boundaries, Shoshi stands south of Shala, north of Shllaku, west of Toplana and Dushmani and east of Kiri.
 The historical settlements of Shoshi are: Ndreaj, Brashtë, Pepsumaj, Pepaj, Shosh-Nicaj, Gjolaj, Ndregjinaj, Cilkok, Gjoshaj, Palaj, Pepsumaj, Gjocaj, Pylaj, Gurri i Lekës, Pilotaj, Shosh-Gurrë, Dardhë, Balzë, Mollë.
 Gjocaj (Autumn of 2000), Mollë (December 2001), Pepsumaj (December 2004), Brashtë (December 2005), Pylotaj (October 2006), Gjoshaj (November 2008), Ndregjinaj (December 2008) are uninhabited (in brackets the date of final emigration from these settlements).
 These form the Shosh administrative unit of the municipality of Shkodër.
 Until 2015, Shosh was a municipality (bashki) in itself.

 The village of Prekal (linked with the medieval Prekali tribe), about 9 km to the south-west of it is sometimes grouped under Shoshi because most of its families come from Shoshi.